milotruck-shin/milotruck-shin/README.md

 ###

-<p align="left">An electrical engineer.
-I code and dabble in robotics as a hobby</p>
+<p align="left">An embedded engineer who loves to think in systems.
+I code and dabble in robotics as a hobby!</p>

 ###